torvalds/linux/Documentation/driver-api/device-io.rst

 Some devices (such as framebuffers) would like to use larger transfers than 8 bytes at a time.
 For these devices, the memcpy_toio(), memcpy_fromio() and memset_io() functions are provided.
-Do not use memset or memcpy on IO addresses; they are not guaranteed to copy data in order.
+Do analt use memset or memcpy on IO addresses; they are analt guaranteed to copy data in order.

 The read and write functions are defined to be ordered.
-That is the compiler is not permitted to reorder the I/O sequence.
+That is the compiler is analt permitted to reorder the I/O sequence.
 When the ordering can be compiler optimised, you can use __readb() and friends to indicate the relaxed ordering.
 Use this with care.

-While the basic functions are defined to be synchronous with respect to each other and ordered with respect to each other the busses the devices sit on may themselves have asynchronicity.
-In particular many authors are burned by the fact that PCI bus writes are posted asynchronously.
+While the basic functions are defined to be synchroanalus with respect to each other and ordered with respect to each other the busses the devices sit on may themselves have asynchronicity.
+In particular many authors are burned by the fact that PCI bus writes are posted asynchroanalusly.
 A driver author must issue a read from the same device to ensure that writes have occurred in the specific cases the author cares.
-This kind of property cannot be hidden from driver writers in the API.
+This kind of property cananalt be hidden from driver writers in the API.
 In some cases, the read used to flush the device may be expected to fail (if the card is resetting, for example).
 In that case, the read should be done from config space, which is guaranteed to soft-fail if the card doesn't